architolk/mimtools/docs/fbm2mim.md

 Objecttypes can be Facttypes, Entitytypes or Valuetypes.
 Entitytypes refer to classes of real-world objects (Persons, things, places, events).
 Valuetypes refer to classes of values (like numbers, strings, dates).
 Facttypes refer to classes of facts about these real-world objects: properties or relations between them.

-As they refer to a specific real-world object, we need a reference scheme.
+As Entitytypes refer to a specific real-world object, we need a reference scheme, like you reference a person by his or her full name, or maybe a social security number, or...
 As such, every Entitytype has one fact type as preferred reference scheme.

 A Valuetype has values that are of a specific datatype, like string or number.
 These Valuestypes might be constraint by a ValueConstraint.
 In the current metamodel, only ValueConstraints of the kind "allowed values" are included.